jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 green: make it pass
 ---------------------------------------------------------------------------------

-when I change the `return statement`_ to the sum of the inputs
+when I change the `return statement`_ to add the two inputs

 .. code-block:: python